Researcher 3 – CERDAR Community Researcher – Northwestern MN (8352R3)

 About the Job

-The MK-MDT is hiring two Community-based Researchers.
-These positions are full-time, one-year contracts with possibility of renewal.
-Each Community Researcher will have key responsibilities for research projects focused on dementia in the Arrowhead and Dancing Sky Area Agency on Aging regions (North East or North West Minnesota), respectively.
-The successful candidate will work in collaboration with and serve as liaison between researchers, partner organizations and communities.
+The MK-MDT is hiring Community-based Researcher who would reside and work in Northwest Minnesota, within the Dancing Sky Area Agency on Aging region.
+This position is a full- time, one-year contract with possibility of renewal.
+The Community Researcher will have key responsibilities for research projects focused on dementia.
+The successful candidate will serve as liaison between researchers, partner organizations and communities.
 As such, the successful candidate will demonstrate an understanding of key concepts and considerations with regards to health services research with rural populations and implement and undertake the specific research activities and ensure timely completion of deliverables.

 - Conduct key informant and participant interviews and facilitate focus groups with the assistance of the research coordinator